NOISE ASSESSMENT AT WORK - WORKPLACE NOISE SURVEYS

 As I am just me there is no corporate office filled with overly expensive chairs clients are paying for, no hoards of shiny-suited sales reps, nothing to add extra fixed costs.
 That means I do noise assessments which are extremely high quality but at a very competitive cost as I don’t have the overheads of the corporates.

-My noise assessments cover the noise exposure levels in the workplace, assessment of the hearing protection, advice on some noise reduction measures, and identifying any training or hearing testing (health surveillance) needs.
-If you’ve had a horned devil from HSE in, my noise assessment is what you need.
+My noise assessments cover the noise exposure levels, assessment of the hearing protection, advice on some noise reduction measures, and identifying any training or hearing testing (health surveillance) needs.
+If you’ve had a visit from the HSE, my noise assessment is what you need to help with compliance with the Control of Noise at Work Regulations 2005.

 My competence for noise assessment